braydenc303/GitTutorial/README.md

 Once that is done, you can navigate on the github website to create a pull request and submit it for review.

-Once your code is approved and added to the project's working master, you can delete your branch, pull origin master into your local master, create a new branch for your current task, and repeat this process safely.
+Once your code is approved and added to the project's working master, you can delete your branch on the git hub site (Don't delete your branch on your local machine.
+Save your branches until your project is ready to go live just in case something is lost or broken in a way that is difficult to recreate.), pull origin master into your local master, create a new branch for your current task, and repeat this process safely.

 ## GitHub Centralized Workflow